jrbreeden/Paint-Your-Dreams/README.md

 The User Story:
  * The user will log in
-* The user will view paintings
+* The user will be able to view painters
- * The user will leave reviews for the painter
+ * The user will be able to leave reviews for the painters

 ## Wireframes:
  <img width="1616" src="img/Paint Your Heart Out.png" >